wy1iu/MHE/README.md

 ### SphereFace-plus

 **SphereFace+** is an improved deep face recognition algorithm based on [SphereFace](https://github.com/wy1iu/sphereface).
 We incorporate the MHE regularization to the original SphereFace and further boost the recognition accuracy.
 SphereFace+ is implemented in Caffe and therefore is independently host [here](https://github.com/wy1iu/sphereface-plus).
+An PyTorch version is available in [OpenSphere](https://github.com/ydwen/opensphere).

 ### MHE-GAN